What is a Registered Building Surveyor?

 I’ve been told to get a builder’s report.
 Do you provide these?

-Yes, our reports can be considered as a builder’s report and will be fit for purpose to fulfil any typical purchase and sale agreement as they are independent and deliver a true opinion on the current condition of the property.
-Money lenders, insurance companies and lawyers would normally accept our reports as being completed by a suitably qualified person.
+Yes, our reports are builder’s reports/ building reports and will be fit for purpose to fulfil any typical purchase and sale agreement as they are independent and deliver a true opinion on the current condition of the property.
+Money lenders, insurance companies and lawyers would normally accept our reports as being completed by a suitably qualified person and company.

 How many days in advance do clients need to book?